dk/Keyword-Pluggable/README.md

 Warning: This module is still new and experimental.
 The API may change in future versions.
 The code may be buggy.
 Also, this module is a fork from `Keyword::Simple`, that somehow got stalled.
 If its author accepts pull requests, then it will probably be best to use it instead.

 This module lets you implement new keywords in pure Perl.
 To do this, you need to write a module and call [`Keyword::Pluggable::define`](#keyword-pluggable-define) in your `import` method.
-Any keywords defined this way will be available in the lexical scope that's currently being compiled.
+Any keywords defined this way will be available in the scope that's currently being compiled.
+The scope can be lexical, packaged, and global.

 ## Functions

-- `Keyword::Pluggable::define` $keyword, $coderef, $is\_expression, $is\_global

-    Takes four arguments, the name of a keyword, a coderef, a boolean flag if the result of the keyword handler is an expression, and global flag.
-Injects the keyword in either the lexical or global scope currently being compiled.
+- `Keyword::Pluggable::define %options`
+    - keyword

+        The keyword is injected in the scope currently being compiled

+    - handler

         For every occurrence of the keyword, your coderef will be called with one argument:
         A reference to a scalar holding the rest of the source code (following the keyword).

         You can modify this scalar in any way you like and after your coderef returns, perl will continue parsing from that scalar as if its contents had been the real source code in the first place.

+    - expression

+        Boolean flag; if true then the perl parser will treat new code as expression, otherwise as a statement

+    - global

+        Boolean flag; if set, then the scope is global, otherwise it is lexical or packaged

-- `Keyword::Pluggable::undefine` $keyword, $is\_global
+    - package

-    Takes two argument, the name of a keyword, and the global flag.
-Disables that keyword either in the lexical or global scope that's currently being compiled.
+        If set, the scope will be limited to that package, otherwise it will be lexical
+- `Keyword::Pluggable::undefine %options`

+    Allows options: `keyword`, `global`, `package` (see above).

+    Disables the keyword in the given scope.
 You can call this from your `unimport` method to make the `no Foo;` syntax work.

 # BUGS AND LIMITATIONS